 View emergency contact information for all Class I railroads, Amtrak, and available short lines

 “With the push of a button, AskRail equips first responders with accurate, real-time information to plan a swift, safe response to a rail incident.
 Combined with specialized on-the-ground training, the AskRail app ensures communities have the tools they need to keep people safe.”

 Backup resource if information from the train conductor or train consist is not available

 Included as part of standard emergency responder training from Class I railroads

 Available in English and French in the United States, Canada, and Mexico

 Map feature provides isolation zone and points of interest (street or satellite view)

-All North American Class I railroads are using the app.
+Used by all North American Class I railroads

-For security reasons, only qualified emergency responders who have completed rail emergency training sponsored by one of the Class I freight railroads or at the Security and Emergency Response Training Center (SERTC) can download and use the AskRail app.
+For security reasons, only qualified emergency responders who have completed rail emergency training sponsored by one of the Class I freight railroads or at the Security and Emergency Response Training Center (SERTC) can download and use the restricted features in the AskRail app.
 In addition, railroads can offer the app to known emergency responders along their routes.

 Download the app from the Google Play Store, the Apple App Store, or download the Windows Desktop Application by clicking the icons below.
 AskRail for Android is FirstNet Verified and available in the App Catalog for FirstNet®.